 MEL airport is operated by the Australia Pacific Airports Corporation Limited.
 MEL is located 23 kilometres (14 miles) northwest of the city centre, adjacent to the suburb of Tullamarine.

 - Melbourne Airport is the second busiest airport in Australia.

-- Melbourne Airport is the #1 arrival/departure point for the airports of four of Australia's eight other capital cities.
+- MEL is the number one arrival/departure point for the airports of four of Australia's seven other capital cities.

 - In 2019, over 10 million international passengers, and around 25 million domestic passengers used the airport.

 - MEL handles more domestic freight than any other airport in the nation.